Angela Stent: Other activities

-Stent is on the advisory board of Women in International Security, an organization dedicated to promoting women's careers in the national security area.
+Stent is on the advisory board of Women in International Security (WIIS), an organization dedicated to promoting women's careers in the national security area.
 Stent played a key role in WIIS's conferences in Tallinn and Prague.
 In 2008 she received a Fulbright Fellowship to teach at the Moscow State Institute of International Relations (MGIMO) and was a George H.W.
 Bush-Axel Springer Berlin Prize Fellow at the American Academy in Berlin.
 She co-chaired the Carnegie Corporation's Working Group on U.S-Russian Relations from 2008 to 2012 and was a Co-Convenor of the US-Russian "Second Track" Discussions.
 She served as a Trustee of the Eurasia Foundation.
 She is a contributing editor to Survival: Global Politics and Strategy and has written numerous articles for academic and general publications such as The Wall Street Journal, The Washington Post, and The New York Times.
-She has also appeared on The PBS News Hour, CNN, BBC, as well as other major U.S and German networks.
+She has also appeared on The PBS News Hour, CNN, BBC, as well as other major U.S. and German networks.